xoxzo/blog.xoxzo.com/content/Engineering/the-game-of-deployment-en.md

 3.   *Clustering* :  An application should be deployed to several instances so that when the traffic/load increases or an instance fails for some reason, the application does not face downtime.

-4.   *Isolation* :  Small changes to an environment can cause "The Butterfly Effect", which means essentially that small changes can start a chain reaction which can possibly mess up your setup.
+4.   *Isolation* :  Small changes to an environment can cause "The Butterfly Effect".
 The environment the application exists should not contain anything more than it needs.

 Many cloud services like AWS, Heroku, Azure do provide certain solutions to these issues, but you will face a number of issues if one day you decide to migrate from one cloud provider to another.
 For Example, if you decide to move from AWS to Heroku, the way they function are completely different.
 So it is better to have an in-house or a third party deployment strategy.